SAKryukov/microtonal-fabric/article/multitouch/article.md

 ## Implementation

 The idea is: we need a separate unit abstracted from the set of UI elements representing the keyboard.
-We are going to set some [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) to the singl HTML or SVG control representing the entire contols.
-These events should be interpreted by some events that may or may not related to the koeboard keys.
+We are going to set some [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) to the single HTML or SVG control representing the entire keyboard.
+These events should be interpreted by some events that may or may not be related to the keyboard keys.
 To pull the information on the keys from the user, we are going to use *inversion of control*.

-The touch functionality is attach to some element representing an entire keyboard using the single call to the function `setMultiTouch`, and it gets the key configuration information and invokes the semantic-level key events through three callback handers.
+The touch functionality is implemented by attaching the events to some element representing an entire keyboard using the single call to the function `setMultiTouch`, and it gets the key configuration information and invokes the semantic-level key events through three callback handers.
 Let's see how it works.

 ### Multitouch

 The function `setMultiTouch` assumes the following UI model of the multitouch sensitive area: a `container` HTML or SVG element containing one or more HTML or SVG child elements, they can be direct or indirect children.

-The function accepts four input arguments, `container` and three handlers:
+The function accepts four input arguments, `container`, and three handlers:

 - `container`: HTML or SVG handling multitouch events
-- `elementSelector`: this hander `element => bool` selects relevant children of the `contaner`, if this handler returns `false`, the event is ignored.
+- `elementSelector`: this hander `element => bool` selects relevant children of the `container`, if this handler returns `false`, the event is ignored.
 Essentially, this handler is used by the user code to define the HTML or SVG elements to be interpreted as keys of some keyboard represented by the `container`.
-- `elementHandler`: this handler `(element, Touch touchObject, bool on) => undefined` is used to implement the main functionality, for example, produce sounds in response to the keyboard events; the handler accepts `element`, a touch object, and a Boolean `on` argument showing if this is an on of off action.
-Basically, this handler calls a general semantic handler which can be triggered in different way, for example, through a keyboard or a mouse.
-Essentially, it implements the action triggered when a keyboard key, represented by `element` is activated or deactiveted, depending on the value of `on`.
+- `elementHandler`: this handler `(element, Touch touchObject, bool on) => undefined` is used to implement the main functionality, for example, produce sounds in response to the keyboard events; the handler accepts `element`, a touch object, and a Boolean `on` argument showing if this is an "on" or "off" action.
+Basically, this handler calls a general semantic handler which can be triggered in different ways, for example, through a keyboard or a mouse.
+Essentially, it implements the action triggered when a keyboard key, represented by `element` is activated or deactivated, depending on the value of `on`.
+- `sameElementHandler`: this handler `(element, Touch touchObject) => undefined` implements handling of the touch events within the same element representing a key.

 "ui.components/multitouch.js":{id=code-multitouch}